galaxyproject/training-material/topics/contributing/tutorials/design/tutorial.md

 prerequisites helps to define criteria for selecting participants, should a limit be needed to maximise course effectiveness.

-Once such ‘situational analysis’ has been completed, the starting point, and pivotal reference for all subsequent stages of the course-design process, is to articulate SMART LOs.
+Once such 'situational analysis' has been completed, the starting point, and pivotal reference for all subsequent stages of the course-design process, is to articulate SMART LOs.
 As part of this process, Bloom’s taxonomy is useful for defining LOs that are measurable, and whose cognitive complexity increases along